emfinfo/javafxlib/README.md

 * SettingsHelper has been renamed JfxSettingsHelper
 * correct a bug in JfxMainScene constructor with background images
 * in pom.xml, groupid has been renamed from ch.emf.info to ch.jcsinfo.libs
-* packages has been renamed from ch.emfinfo.* to ch.jcsinfo.*
+* packages has been renamed from ch.emfinfo.* to ch.jcsinfo.javafx.*
 * new ExtentedFlowPane class in new package ch.jcsinfo.ch

 New in release 1.0.1 (3.3.2018) :